 Here’s another in our series of Air Facts questions for aviation community members.
 Mort is a longtime Alaska bush pilot, now retired and living in Florida.
 Mort is the real deal when it comes to bush pilots and we knew he would have some fascinating insights.
+You can read about some of his most memorable flights in his new book, What It’s Really Like: Flying the Alaska Bush.

 Are you a native Alaskan?
 What drew you or your ancestors to that area?